Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 You can make pour-over coffee without a gooseneck kettle, but you will make things harder on yourself.
 The short spout and wide opening of a standard kettle offers very little control.
 Trying to do a controlled pour from one of those is like trying to fill a Coke bottle with water from a bucket.
 You’ll get it done, but you’re going to make a mess.

 A quality pour-over coffee depends on the coffee grounds being evenly saturated and spending just the right amount of time in contact with hot water.
 With a gooseneck kettle, you can direct the water stream with accuracy toward any part of the coffee bed that you want, and it is very easy to speed up or slow down the flow to help you achieve the ideal extraction time.
+So while you don’t necessarily need a gooseneck kettle for pour-over coffee, it really, really helps.

 What to look for in an electric gooseneck kettle